Application Note

 Almonds, the edible seeds of the Prunus dulcis tree, have been prized for centuries for their delicious flavor and remarkable nutritional profile.
 Furthermore, they offer versatile applications with their various components.
 While the nutrient-dense core provides essential vitamins and minerals that are processed in food products like almond milk, flour and oil, the protective shell finds purpose in agriculture and livestock farming, where it is used as bedding material.
 When exposed to heat, almond shells form a charcoal-like product that can also be used to produce more resistant plastics.
 The skin of an almond on the other hand can serve purpose as animal feed or a soil additive in agriculture.
 This extensive use underlines the importance of almonds in both the food and industrial sectors and represents a sustainable and versatile use of resources.

-Hyperspectral Imaging Application Note on Almonds
+Hyperspectral Imaging Application Note on Almonds by HAIP Solutions

 2. Problem: Ensuring Food Safety